sakiatu/FirstOne/README.md

 # FirstOne
-Today i have open this account.
+Today i have opened this account.
 So just writing something.
-I feel good to here.
+I feel good to be here.
-There are many reasons.